-- Learn how anthropologists investigate the past using the methods of social scientists. - Demonstrate comprehension of anthropology's special role in making archaeology, particularly the study of prehistoric Mexico and Ohio, come to life and become relevant for them. - Gain a special appreciation of archaeology's other mandate-the need to conserve the precious heritage of the archaeological record, not only Ohio's but that of all of the eastern woodlands, and the Americas as well - 4.
-Demonstrate an understanding of biological anthropology as the most relevant evolution science, the one that gives them an appreciation of their place in nature. - 5.
-See the two dimensions of human evolution and adaptation: a global one (modern human variation) and a temporal one (human origins).
-Both dimensions require an appreciation of the neo-Darwinian theory of evolution, which includes both the process of natural selection and the roles which genetics and developmental biology play. - Achieve a holistic view of human cultures and an extensive knowledge base of diverse human behavior.
+- 1. Learn how anthropologists investigate the past using the methods of social scientists. - Demonstrate comprehension of anthropology's special role in making archaeology, particularly the study of prehistoric Ohio, come to life and become relevant for them. - Gain a special appreciation of archaeology's other mandate the need to conserve the precious heritage of the archaeological record - not only in Ohio, but also that of all the eastern woodlands and the Americas. - 4.
+Demonstrate an understanding of biological anthropology as the most relevant evolution science, the one that gives them an appreciation of their place in nature. - See the two dimensions of human evolution and adaptation: a global one (modern human variation) and a temporal one (human origins).
+Both dimensions require an appreciation of the neo-Darwinian theory of evolution, which includes both the process of natural selection and the roles which genetics and developmental biology play. - 6.
+Achieve a holistic view of human cultures and an extensive knowledge base of diverse human behavior.